When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 - Automation: Automatic enrollment, deductions, and filing will make your life so much easier.
 Need we say more?

 5. When do I need to start contributing?

 The most important thing to know about 401(k)s is that the earlier you start working on one, the better.
 The more money you save now, the more your money will have grown by the time you need to use it, and the bigger the nest egg you’ll have to cuddle with when you go home at night.

 Source: Business Insider

 6. How much should I contribute, and how often?

 Keep in mind that throughout the year, you have the option to adjust your contributions per pay period.
-So if you find yourself needing to play catch-up (maybe you neglected to contribute for the first three…or ten…years of your career, or only put in a small amount), you might decide to contribute up to 25 percent (depending on your salary — see the next question) for four months.
+So if you find yourself needing to play catch-up, you might decide to contribute up to 25 percent (depending on your salary—see the next question) for four months.
 Then, you can reduce your contribution to the minimum your employer match requires, depending on your financial situation.

 7. What’s the maximum I can contribute?